6 min read · Cost

 | Fiber cement (Hardie or equivalent) | $12–$22 | $30,000–$68,000+ |

-Sierra Siding's typical re-side scope band in the Sacramento Valley as of 2026.
+Typical re-side planning range for the Sacramento Valley — a general California market range, not a Sierra Siding quote.
 Final number is set on-site by square footage, stories, substrate condition, trim complexity, and finish choice — your written estimate is what governs.

 Key takeaways